All Episodes

 And then as we're coming out of the Civil War, you have this thing called the Reconstruction, which was very extensive in terms of everything had to be reconstructed.

-The South, which had ceded from the Union, they had to bring it back in and it had to reconnect back into the Union.
+The South, which had ceded from the Union, they had to bring it back in, and it had to reconnect back into the Union.

 So the entire country was essentially rebuilt during that time period.

-You know, how do we figure this out?
+How do we figure this out?

 How do we give black people the released slaves?